bayeslife/continuous-architecture/Verifications.md

 ### Service Specification completeness

-For the dependencies of a product in terms of services, are all characteristics captured via the order process, defaulted by the specfication or supplied by references.
+For the dependencies of a product in terms of services, are all characteristics captured via the order process, defaulted by the specification or supplied by references.